Arts and Crafts Birthday Party (Plus a Walmart Gift Card Giveaway)

 - Play Dough Station: Let the kids create using modeling dough by making your own and getting some fun tools.
 If you want to save yourself some time, you can also purchase Play-Doh and tools online!

 - Beading: This is a fun idea that also doubles as a great party favor.
 Make jewelry or use Perler Beads to create fun designs!

 - Sand Art: If you don’t mind the potential mess, this is an activity kids always enjoy

 - Paper Bag Puppets: Using these templates from DLTK, the kids can make fun puppets to take home.

-Ice Cream: Pick One or two flavors for the kids to use and colorful bowls if available.
+- Make Your Own Sundae Bar: Pick One or two flavors of Ice Cream for the kids to use and colorful bowls if available.